jtmoon79/si_trace_print/README.md

 This means the printed indentation will not reflect function call depth.
 This can be forcibly avoided by adding attribute `#[inline(never)]` to such functions.

-### Slow

-This trace function may signifcantly slow a program.
-It is recommended to use the **d**ebug version of provided macros.

 <!-- links -->